 |preparing fish for supper|

 Surprisingly there were no health checks and no advice or information on our arrival at Gatwick Airport and although travellers from Spain had been in lockdown for several days, some in areas where there were many confirmed cases, they were free to get on to public transport and travel anywhere in the UK.
 It was only when we arrived home that we heard on the news that returnees from Spain were advised to go into self isolation (i.e. stay at home) for 14 days.
 A few days later the same advice was given to the whole UK population other than essential workers.
-The government said that one trip a day to go shopping for food and essentials or for exercise was OK so long as a 2 metre distance was kept from other people.
+The government then said that one trip a day to go shopping for food and essentials or for exercise was OK so long as a 2 metre distance was kept from other people.
 It was a great relief when, on the following day, the government said going to the allotment was OK so long as social distancing was observed.
-So, on 23 March I made a brief visit to the plot.
+So, on 23 March I made a brief visit to our plot.

 I managed to find a few remaining baby leeks.
 The main crop had all been lifted but there were a few which had remained in the original seed bed that had not been planted out and there was plenty of chard and rhubarb to be harvested.